-Here’s what to anticipate when you’re replacing your air conditioner.
+Here’s what to prepare for when you’re getting a new air conditioner.

-When to Replace Your Air Conditioner
+The Best Time to Consider Replacing Your Air Conditioner

 Knowing when to repair or replace your air conditioner might be tricky.
-Here’s what our pros advise.
+Here’s what we suggest.

 Replace